-To control the family-wise Type I error rate at 0.05 for multiplicity across the primary and secondary analyses, a hierarchical testing strategy1 will be used.
+To control the family-wise Type I error rate at 0.05 for multiplicity across the primary and secondary analyses [REDACTED]

-The hierarchical testing order follows for US FDA:
+Thus, the hierarchical testing order follows for US FDA:

-1. Primary composite: Achievement of at least a 2-grade improvement from baseline based on both investigator's assessment using the C-APPS and subject's self-assessment using P-APPS at maximum contraction at Day 14 2.
-Secondary: Achievement of at least a 2-grade improvement from baseline based on investigator's assessment using C-APPS at maximum contraction at Day 14 3.
-Secondary: Responses of Satisfied or Very satisfied on the ANLFQ: Satisfaction (Follow-up) Item 5 (effect of treatment) at Day 14 4.
-Secondary: Responses of Not at all bothered or A little bothered on the BAS-PP Item 1 (vertical neck bands) at Day 14 5.
-Secondary: Responses of Not at all bothered or A little bothered on the BAS-PP Item 2 (jawline) at Day 14 6.
-Secondary: Change from baseline on the ANLFQ: Impacts summary score at Day 14 7.
-Secondary: Achievement of a rating of Minimal or Mild according to investigator's assessment using C-APPS at maximum contraction at Day 14
+1. Primary composite: Achievement of Grade 1 or 2 (Minimal or Mild) and at least a 2-grade improvement from baseline based on both investigator's assessment using the C-APPS and subject's self-assessment using P-APPS at maximum contraction at Day 14 2.
+Secondary: Responses of Satisfied or Very satisfied on the ANLFQ: Satisfaction (Follow-up) Item 5 (effect of treatment) at Day 14 3.
+Secondary: Responses of Not at all bothered or A little bothered on the BAS-PP Item 2 (jawline) at Day 14 4.
+Secondary: Responses of Not at all bothered or A little bothered on the BAS-PP Item 1 (vertical neck bands) at Day 14

+5. Secondary: Change from baseline on the ANLFQ: Impacts summary score at Day 14